Selecting a Trust to Suit Your Needs

 By law, these trusts can be established only if you’re not aware of a lawsuit or possible lawsuit.
 Many states—including California, New York, and Texas—prohibit asset-protection trusts, in which case individuals often turn to a corporate trustee in a state that permits them.

 For those wishing to maximize life insurance payouts

 The IRS considers life insurance benefits as part of an estate, so families with significant assets who also own or are considering purchasing a life insurance policy might benefit from an irrevocable life insurance trust, or ILIT.

 If your revocable living trust owns your life insurance policy, the death benefit would be included in the value of your estate.
 If, on the other hand, an ILIT owns your life insurance policy, it’s considered separate from the main estate and, therefore, not subject to estate taxes.1

 A helping hand

-“Schwab financial consultants have access to a network of estate-planning specialists who can help clients think through their options before enlisting an attorney to draft any trust documents,” Tucker says.
+“Financial consultants often have access to a network of estate-planning specialists who can help clients think through their options before enlisting an attorney to draft any trust documents,” Tucker says.

 1To be considered separate from the gross estate, existing policies must be gifted to an ILIT, and the insured must live at least three years beyond the gift date.